Todd-Vogel/stat-159-fall2016-project1/README.md

         stat159-logo.png`

-Use `vim` to add content to .md files
+2. Use `vim` to add content to .md files

-Download logo images to stat159-fall2016-project1/images/ using `curl`
+3. Download logo images to stat159-fall2016-project1/images/ using `curl`

-Creat a .gitignore file in stat159-fall2016-project1/
+4. Create a .gitignore file in stat159-fall2016-project1/

-Create a README.md file in stat159-fall2016-project1/
+5. Create a README.md file in stat159-fall2016-project1/

-Create a Makefile in stat159-fall2016-project1/ using `vim Makefile`
+6. Create a Makefile in stat159-fall2016-project1/ using `vim Makefile`

-Within the Makefile combine the paper sections using the `cat` command to make paper.md in stat159-fall2016-project1/paper/sections
+ * Within the Makefile combine the paper sections using the `cat` command to make paper.md in stat159-fall2016-project1/paper/sections
-Also, use `pandoc` in the Makefile to make paper.html in stat159-fall2016-project1/paper/sections/
+ * Also, use `pandoc` in the Makefile to make paper.html in stat159-fall2016-project1/paper/sections/

-Create a github repository
+7. Create a github repository
-Add stat159-fall2016-project1/ to git using `git add` Commit stat159-fall2016-project1/ using `git commit` Push stat159-fall2016-project1/ to github using `git push origin master`
+ * Add stat159-fall2016-project1/ to git using `git add`
+ * Commit stat159-fall2016-project1/ using `git commit`
+ * Push stat159-fall2016-project1/ to github using `git push origin master`